thang-thai/thang-thai/README.md

-👋 Hey there, I’m Thang!
-I’m a full-stack software engineer who thrives on solving complex problems and building scalable, high-impact systems.
+👋 Hey there!
+I’m Thang, a full-stack software engineer with a passion for solving complex problems and building scalable systems.

-💻 I have hands-on experience developing secure applications with React, Angular, and TypeScript on the frontend, and Python, Java/Spring Boot, and .NET on the backend.
-My work also spans DevOps and platform engineering, where I’ve built and deployed microservices in Kubernetes using Docker and Helm, and provisioned and managed enterprise cloud infrastructure on AWS.
+💻 My experience spans backend, frontend, and cloud infrastructure.
+I’ve built secure applications with Java/Spring Boot and .NET, designed user-facing features in React and Angular, and deployed containerized microservices using Docker, Helm, and Kubernetes.
+I’ve also provisioned and managed cloud-native infrastructure in AWS, with a strong focus on automation, security, and long-term maintainability.

-⚙️ At Accelint, I’ve been a key contributor to MBPS, the Navy’s authoritative system of record, where I led technical efforts during its migration to a secure AWS GovCloud environment and developed core software customizations.
-I also helped build Fortress, a Kubernetes-based PaaS product designed for air-gapped deployment across edge, on-prem, and cloud environments.
-Previously, I co-developed Palaemon, an open-source Kubernetes developer tool for simulating OOMKill memory failures to help teams fine-tune microservice memory limits before production deployment.
+⚙️ At Accelint, I’ve led development across two platforms:
+• A Java-based enterprise logistics and configuration management system supporting thousands of systems and users, where I contributed to a full cloud migration, modernized legacy architecture, implemented secure authentication workflows, and improved platform resilience through refactoring legacy reports and automating upgrade pipelines.
+• A modular Kubernetes-based PaaS for deploying containerized applications across disconnected, on-prem, and cloud environments.
+I developed secure access control features, implemented role-based permissions, delivered operational UI improvements, and established full test coverage to ensure reliability and deployment safety.

+🛠️ Previously, I co-developed an open-source dev tool for simulating and debugging Kubernetes memory failures, designed to help teams debug resource issues and fine-tune microservice performance before deploying to production.

-🌍 I lead with empathy, value cross-functional collaboration, and enjoy mentoring.
-Beyond the keyboard, I’m a lifelong learner, avid traveler, and currently training for my first marathon.
+🌱 I value cross-functional collaboration, lead with empathy, and strive to make every team I join more effective and enjoyable.
+Beyond the keyboard, I’m a lifelong learner who loves traveling, and I’m currently training for my first marathon.
+I enjoy exploring new technologies, so let’s connect and chat about them!

-Let’s connect!